gluons/rollup-plugin-typescript2-issue-97/README.md

 It will raise this error when set `declaration` to `true`.

 ```
-Error: ENOENT: no such file or directory, open '<path to your project directory>\dist\components\Hello.vue?rollup-plugin-vue=script.d.ts'
+Error: ENOENT: no such file or directory, open '<path to this repo directory>/dist/components/Hello.vue?rollup-plugin-vue=script.d.ts'
 ```

 ---